 A strong military presence

 With five military installations that employ 105,000 residents, Colorado Springs has deep ties to the U.S. military, the city’s largest employer.
-The Springs’ military installations include United States Air Force Academy, Cheyenne Mountain Air Force Stations Fort Carson Army Post, Peterson Space Force Base, and Schriever Air Force Base.
+The Springs’ military installations include the United States Air Force Academy, Cheyenne Mountain Air Force Stations Fort Carson Army Post, Peterson Space Force Base, and Schriever Air Force Base.
 NORAD (the North American Aerospace Defense Command) is located within the Peterson Space Force Base.

-Established in 1954, the Air Force Academy trains cadets of the United States Air Force and United States Space Force.
+Established in 1954, the Air Force Academy trains cadets of the United States Air Force and the United States Space Force.
 Admissions to the academy are highly competitive, and about 20% of each incoming class is said not to graduate.
-With and average of 1 million visitors each year, it’s one of the state’s largest tourist attractions.
+With an average of 1 million visitors each year, it’s one of the state’s largest tourist attractions.
 The academy’s midcentury modern architecture and open trail network attract everyone from military enthusiasts to hikers.

 Pikes Peak, which has been dubbed as “America’s Mountain,” is just 20 minutes west of Colorado Springs and is the city’s most notable natural landmark.
 Standing tall at 14,115 feet, it’s the highest mountain on the Front Range and has inspired awe in countless visitors and Coloradans alike with its stellar views.

 It served as the inspiration for Katharine Lee Bates’ song “America The Beautiful,” which was originally a poem simply titled “Pikes Peak.”
-The world’s highest cog railroad delivers visitors up to the the same iconic summit that inspired the song’s patriotic lyrics.
+The world’s highest cog railroad delivers visitors up to the same iconic summit that inspired the song’s patriotic lyrics.

 Old Colorado City